- President, Owner, Bully Breed Advocate

 I do it for the smiles, the big goofy, lopsided smile and kiss I get when I say “good dog” to a dog that’s been unfairly maligned, and the smiles I get when I hand over the leash and watch the beginning of a new companionship.
 This year Don’t Be A Bully is putting on its first ever Big Bully Expo to raise awareness for these breeds to which I owe so much.
 I save bully breeds so they can save others.

-My business rescues bully breeds from urgent lists across the east coast and trains them to be service dogs, giving them a purpose and chance to prove that they aren’t vicious.
-The goal is to make service dogs more accessible for those in need, give them the support they need to transition into life with a service animal, give these loyal partners the loving, long-term homes they need, and foster relationships between businesses and community organizations to create a culture of caring for a highly stigmatized group of dogs.
+Don’t Be A Bully rescues bully breeds from urgent lists across the east coast and trains them to be service or therapy dogs, giving them a purpose and chance to prove that they aren’t vicious.
+The goal is to make service dogs more accessible for those in need, give the support needed to transition into life with a service animal, give these loyal partners the loving, long-term homes they need, and foster relationships between businesses and community organizations to create a culture of caring for a highly stigmatized group of dogs.